wekan/tcl-tk-kanban/README.md

 5. **Edit Cards**: Click "Edit" button on any card
 6. **Delete Items**: Click the "×" button on boards, swimlanes, lists, or cards

+### Reordering (Drag/Drop style)

+You can quickly reorder items using arrow buttons:

+- Swimlanes: use ▲ and ▼ in the swimlane header to move up/down
+- Lists: use ◀ and ▶ in the list header to move left/right
+- Cards: use ▲ and ▼ on each card to move up/down within a list

+Note: Full mouse drag-and-drop is not implemented yet; these controls provide reliable, database-backed reordering.

 ## Building Standalone Executable

 To create a standalone .kit file: